isomerpages/govtech-jagathestack/_2020/81-rules.md

 #### Cheating

-The organising committee does not condone cheating at any point during the CTF competition.
+The Organising Committee does not condone cheating at any point during the CTF competition.
 We want to maintain fair play among the participating teams.
 GovTech will take all steps deemed necessary to maintain fair play among the participating teams.
 Groups and participants found to be cheating will be disqualified from all prizes, awards and barred from participating in future events.